 Let me give you a personal example.
 In 2004 God caused me to go through spiritual boot camp.
 He changed me over several months of drawing me close to Him as He worked in my heart to clean me up and point me in the right direction.
 It was during this time that I could not stop sharing what God had done in me with all who I could get to listen.
 I put 1 John 3:1-3 at the bottom of all of my emails.
 Just like the Deacon body and the Pastor at the church I was in at that time who turned a cold shoulder to all I was trying to share with them, those who saw that passage in my emails drew away from me.
 To one who is walking in repentance and is full of the joy of the Lord, these verses are wonderful and gives to him or her a peace and joy that is indescribable, but to those who profess to be Christians, but who are all pointed to self and are guilty of being simply religious and spiritually dry or dead, it is condemning.
 However, I want to share that some of my family who reacted with coldness to those emails containing that passage have since been taken through the fires of tribulation and have found the same God who cleansed me working in their hearts.
 Now they see those three verses and rejoice like I do.
 I pray that you are at that point in your walk as well.

-4 Everyone who makes a practice of sinning also practices lawlessness; j sin is lawlessness.
-5 You know that k he appeared to l take away sins, and m in him there is no sin.
-6 No one who abides in him keeps on sinning; n no one who keeps on sinning has either seen him or known him.
-7 Little children, o let no one deceive you. p Whoever practices righteousness is righteous, as he is righteous.
-8 q Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
-The reason the Son of God appeared was r to destroy the works of the devil.
-9 s No one born of God makes a practice of sinning, for God’s seed abides in him, and he cannot keep on sinning because he has been born of God.
-10 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, t nor is the one who u does not love his brother.
-(1 John 3:4-10 ESV)
+4 Everyone who practices sin also practices lawlessness; and sin is lawlessness.
+5 You know that He appeared in order to take away sins; and in Him there is no sin.
+6 No one who abides in Him sins; no one who sins has seen Him or knows Him.
+7 Little children, make sure no one deceives you; the one who practices righteousness is righteous, just as He is righteous; 8 the one who practices sin is of the devil; for the devil has sinned from the beginning.
+The Son of God appeared for this purpose, to destroy the works of the devil.
+9 No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God.
+10 By this the children of God and the children of the devil are obvious: anyone who does not practice righteousness is not of God, nor the one who does not love his brother.
+1 John 3:4-10 (NASB)